-The encoding in the source mapping for the bytecode is more complicated: It is a list of s:l:f:j separated by ;.
+The encoding in the source mapping for the bytecode is more complicated: It is a list of s:1:f:j separated by;.
 Each of these elements corresponds to an instruction, i.e. you cannot use the byte offset but have to use the instruction offset (push instructions are longer than a single byte).
-The fields s,l and f are as above and f can be either f or f signifying whether a jump instruction goes into a function, returns from a function or is a regular jump as part of e.g. a loop.
+The fields s,1 and f are as above and j can be either i,o or - signifying whether a jump instruction goes into a function, returns from a function or is a regular jump as part of e.g. a loop.